The Testing Candidate:

 The Test Request Form is a fillable, PFD form that allows for entering information by computer.
-The form has capabilities to automatically attach the completed form to email application or the form can be printed for scanning or submitted hard-copies.
+The form has capabilities to automatically attach the completed form to email application or the form can be printed for scanning and emailing or for submitting hard-copies via fax or mail.

 The fire chief or administrator of the department recommends the candidate for examination and will need to fill out the information on the test request form pertaining to them.
-No individual will be examined unless he/she is sponsored by a fire department/organization.
-The candidate can view the Certification Examinations Calendar on the CERTIFICATION HOME PAGE to decide on a time and location that is convenient for them.
-The candidate can take any test at any one of the test sites as long as the specific test requirements.
+The candidate can view the Certification Testing Calendar to decide on a time and location that is convenient for them.
+The candidate can take any test at any one of the test sites as long as the specific test requirements are met.
 The requirements for each specific examination can be found by clicking on the chosen examination listed in the list of available exams.
+Pre-registration is required and must be completed by the deadline listed.
 Walk-in registration at the test site will not be accepted.

 Any candidate that does not show up for the examination, the department or organization will be subject to the charge.
 In order to avoid charges, test candidate cancellations must be made twenty-four (24) hours before the scheduled test time.

-Once the Test Request Form is filled and approved by the department/organization, the written request of examination must be submitted to the Louisiana Firefighter and Emergency Responder Certification Program by email.
-The complete form should be sent as a scanned image (jpg, png, photo, etc.) or PDF to, email@example.com, seven (7) days prior to the examination date chosen.
+Once the Test Request Form completed, it must be submitted to the Louisiana Firefighter and Emergency Responder Certification Program.
+The complete form should be sent via email, fax, or mail within seven (7) days prior to the examination date chosen.

 Costs & Fees:

-Candidates that are not a member of a Louisiana fire department the cost of the examination is $80.00 and must be paid prior to or on the day of the examination, unless other arrangement have been approved by the Assistant Director of Certification.
-Allowed payment options include credit card, money order, or check.
+The fee for candidates that are not a member of a Louisiana Fire department supported by the 2% Fire Insurance Fund is $80.00 and must be paid prior to or on the day of the examination, unless other arrangement have been approved by the Manager of Certification.
+Allowed payment options include purchase order, credit card, money order, or check.

 Candidates that are a member of a Louisiana Fire department supported by the 2% Fire Insurance Fund, the costs are as follows:

 A candidate for certification must meet the prerequisite requirements as outlined by NFPA Professional Qualifications and the Louisiana Firefighter Certification Program for the certification level requested.
-The requirements for each specific examination can be found by clicking on the chosen examination listed in the list CERTIFICATIONS OFFERED .
+The requirements for each specific examination can be found by clicking on the chosen examination listed in the CERTIFICATIONS OFFERED list.
 After the Certification program receives a valid candidate's test request form, the request is then processed for approval.
 Upon completion of the processing, a confirmation notice is sent electronically to the fire chief, training officer, or pre-determined designate, not to the candidate.
+This confirmation letter will include details regarding any prerequisite information that is still needed prior to the candidate taking the exam.

 Grading and Results

-The completed examinations will be scored in a timely fashion, with the unofficial results being emailed within five (5) days of the exam date and official results mailed within thirty (30) days.
+The completed examinations will be scored in a timely fashion, with the unofficial results being emailed within seven (7) days of the exam date and official results mailed within thirty (30) days.
 No telephone or fax requests for results, (including pass or fail), shall be granted.

 Examination Time Limits: